-The four rules in our definition of \texttt{pmg}($h,x,t^{in}, t^{out}$) correspond to the four scenarios identified above.
-We address the technical challenges by having: (a) $h$ encloses the \emph{write} footprint of the code while precisely excludes the nodes that had been visited in the history; (b) $t^{in}$ captures the history, i.e. nodes visited starting from the root node to the current node $x$; and importantly, (c) $t^{out}$ captures the output history, which would be the set of visited nodes right after the function {\tt markgraph} finishes processing the subgraph rooted at $x$.
+The four rules in our definition of ``partially-marked-graph'' \texttt{pmg}($h,x,t^{in}, t^{out}$) correspond to the four scenarios identified above.
+We address the technical challenges by having: (a) $h$ encloses the \emph{write} footprint of the code while precisely excludes the nodes that had been visited in the history; (b) $t^{in}$ captures the history, i.e. nodes visited starting from the root node to the current node $x$; and importantly, (c) $t^{out}$ captures the output history, which would be the set of visited nodes right after the function {\tt mark} finishes processing the subgraph rooted at $x$.
 The use of $t^{out}$ resembles a form of ``continuation passing''.

 The importance of $t^{out}$ can be understood by investigating the $4^{th}$ scenario identified above.
 Encountering the node $x$ that is unmarked, the function first marks it before recursively processing the left subgraph and then the right subgraph.
 What then should be used as the histories for these recursive calls?
 The history used for the first call can be easily constructed by conjoining the history of the call to $x$ with the updated node $x$ (the mark field has been set).
 However, the actual history used for the second call very much depends on the shape of the original graph.
 We choose to construct $t^{out}$ recursively, thus the output history of the first recursive call can be conveniently used as the input history for the second call.